Sheikhizadeh/ACE/README.md

   ace G InputFile(s)

-where InputFile(s) can be either a FASTA or FASTQ file and G is the estimated genome length (in bp).
-ACE produces file(s) with .corrected extension.
+where G is the estimated genome length (in bp) and InputFile(s) can be either a FASTA or FASTQ file(s).
+ACE produces file(s) with .corrected before their original extension.

 (C) 2014, Siavash Sheikhizadeh